nuuuwan/news_lk3_data/README.md

 According to MNDF, the two vessels are currently under the custody of the Coast Guard First Squadron's Coast Guard Ship Nooraddeen, docked at Haa Alif Filladhoo harbour.
 The two fishing boats will be brought to Male' City and handed over to the police.

 Illegal fishing by Indian and Sri Lankan fishing vessels is common in Maldivian waters.

+110 Commitments Loom as Sri Lanka Makes Strides on IMF Bailout

 Sri Lanka Asks Combined Maritime Forces To Probe Hijacked Boat